What is Hodgkin’s disease?

-Treatment and recovery for Hodgkin’s disease depends upon a number of factors, including the cancer’s stage, tumor’s size, cell types and the child’s age and overall health.
+Treatment and recovery for Hodgkin’s disease depend upon a number of factors, including cancer’s stage, tumor size, cell types, and the child’s age and overall health.
 According to the National Cancer Institute, most children and teenagers who are diagnosed with Hodgkin lymphoma can be cured through treatments such as chemotherapy and radiation therapy.

 - Mayo Clinic

 - Non-Hodgkin’s Lymphoma: What’s the Difference?